Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 On February 18, 1943, Sophie and Hans Scholl carried a stack of these leaflets to the University of Munich.
 As classes let out, they hurriedly scattered them in the empty hallways.
 In a dramatic moment that would become iconic, Sophie tossed the remaining pamphlets from a balcony, watching them flutter like falling leaves.

-On February 22, 1943, they were brought before the infamous Volksgerichtshof—the People’s Court—presided over by Roland Freisler, notorious for his staged show trials and furious rants.
+On February 22, 1943, they were brought before the infamous Volksgerichtshof, the People’s Court, presided over by Roland Freisler, notorious for his staged show trials and furious rants.
 The outcome was predetermined.

 Hans, Sophie, and Christoph were sentenced to death by guillotine.
-Just before her execution, Sophie reportedly said:
+Just before her execution, Sophie reportedly said: “What does my death matter if thousands are awakened and stirred to action through us?”

 Moments before the blade fell, Hans shouted his final words: “Long live freedom!”